Fiber Bundle Fault Tolerance of GKP Codes: A unique normal form for the Gram matrix

 \begin{remark} The space $\mlat$ can also be considered from the perspective of abelian varieties; see Ref.~\cite{Birkenhake_2004_complex} for more details. \end{remark}

 We will see below that non-identity Clifford gates on GKP codes arise from non-contractible loops in $\mlat$.
-In the single-mode case where $n=1$ the space $\text{Sp}_{2n}(\R) / \text{Sp}_{2n}(\mathbb{Z})$ becomes particularly simple, being topologically equivalent to a 3-sphere with a trefoil knot $\gamma$ removed \cite{milnor_introduction_2016}.
-Clifford gates on single-mode GKP codes can then be seen to arise from non-contractible loops that interlink nontrivially with the trefoil knot, as illustrated in Fig.~\ref{fig:moduli_space}.
-The first homotopy group of $S^{3} - \gamma$ is given by $B_3$, the braid group on three strands.
+While the space $\mlat$ is in general high-dimensional, in the single-mode case its connected components are the $3$-dimensional quotient spaces $\text{Sp}_{2}(\R) / \text{Sp}_{2}(\mathbb{Z})$ which are topologically equivalent to a 3-sphere with a trefoil knot $\gamma$ removed \cite{milnor_introduction_2016}.
+We illustrate this space in Fig.~\ref{fig:moduli_space} and refer the interested reader to references~\cite{milnor_introduction_2016, ghys_2006_Lorenz} for more details on the topology of this space.
+Clifford gates on single-mode GKP codes can then be seen to arise from non-contractible loops that interlink nontrivially with the trefoil knot.
+We also note that the first homotopy group of $S^{3} - \gamma$ is given by $B_3$, the braid group on three strands.
 The construction hence also yields a homomorphism from this braid group to the Clifford group modulo Paulis.